lomboboo/webpack-typescript-boilerplate/README.md

 * [@types and NODE_ENV variables](#types-and-node_env-variables)

 ## Start
-To start using this seed to need to clone or download it first.
+To start using this seed you need to clone or download it first.
 ## Get project
 ```bash
 # clone to your own project directory